suhankd/JokicPrediction/README.md

 1. I trained the model using season-by-season data batches rather than normalizing the entire dataset at once, due to the non-normal distribution of the data.
 Intuitively this seemed to work best.
 2. Downloaded the source code for Steph Curry's 2016 season and used it as reference when scraping.
 3. The Euclidean distance between the predictions and the y-Matrix were promising, but when the dynamic time warping (DTW) algorithm was applied and generated a warping curve, even stronger similarities between the predictions and the actual data were noticed.
-With a bit of human intuition added in, this model could be very effective
+With a bit of human intuition added in, this model could be very effective.
 4. Will implement an LSTM-based model on this dataset as well.